HrMav/Health-Analytics/SCENARIOS.md

 ## Scenario 5

-Soccer Injuries During the inaugural season of Major League Soccer in the United States, the medical teams documented 256 injuries that caused a loss of participation time to the player.
+**Soccer Injuries:** During the inaugural season of Major League Soccer in the United States, the medical teams documented 256 injuries that caused a loss of participation time to the player.
 The results of this investigation, reported in The American Journal of Sports Medicine, is shown in the table.3

 Severity Practice (P) Game (G) Total